-During 1999, DCC established a \$500 Medium Term Note Program.
+During 1999, DCC established a \$500 Medium-Term Note Program.
 Notes under the program are offered on terms determined at the time of issuance.
-At December 31, 2001, notes totaling \$500 were outstanding under the program.
+At December 31, 2000, notes totaling \$500 were outstanding under the program.
+Interest on the notes is payable on a semi-annual basis.
 These notes are general, unsecured obligations of DCC.
 DCC has agreed that it will not issue any other notes which are secured or senior to notes issued under the program, except as permitted by the program.